subhamc88/blog/content/posts/os/terminal/what-is-a-terminal-emulator.md

 For system administrators, terminal emulators are essential for managing servers and systems remotely.
 Tasks include:

-- Installing software using package managers (like apt, yum, or brew) and updating software and system without any hassel.
+- Installing software using package managers (like apt, yum, or brew) and updating software and system without any hassle.
 - Monitoring system processes and performance for resource management.
 - Managing users and permissions for the operating system.